Study Abroad in Environmental Studies

 Environmental Studies majors are encouraged to study abroad and a diverse set of programs to extend coursework at Amherst are available.

 Students should begin by visiting the Study Abroad resource website.
-Informational meetings regarding the process for study abroad are scheduled during the semester through the Study Abroad office.
-Contact the Director of International Experience and Assistant Dean Janna Behrens with questions.
+Informational meetings regarding the process for study abroad are scheduled during the semester through the Study Abroad Office.
 Students should also consult with their academic advisors and Environmental Studies faculty regarding study abroad programs.

 (I) Programs that may be especially relevant to Environmental Studies majors with interests in field studies.
 Note that this list is NOT complete; students should visit the Study Abroad site for a comprehensive list of programs.